Keanuc19/Keanuc19/README.md

 - 👋 Hi, I’m @Keanuc19
-- 👀 I’m interested in NFT, Gnerative Art,Artificial Intelligence, Web Development
+- 👀 I’m interested in NFT, Gnerative Art ,Artificial Intelligence , Web Development, App Development
-- 🌱 I’m currently learning Python and C#
+- 🌱 Proficient in C++, Python and SQL
-- 💞️ I’m looking to collaborate on any kind of web development
+- 💞️ I’m looking to become a Software Engineer
+- 🍕 President of the Computer Science Club at Jacksonville University
 - 📫 How to reach me, Email me at keanuc1999@gmail.com

 <!---